devdogio/Quest-System-Pro/README.md

 ## What's included with Quest System Pro?

 #### Quests of any type
-With Quest System Pro, you can create any type of quests with any number of required tasks, each task representing an action required by the user.
+With Quest System Pro, you can create any type of quests with any number of required tasks.
+Each task represents an action required by the user.

-We've already built-in quest types such as discovery, gather, kill, talk, timed and other types of quests.
-But if you need more, you can of course extend the system to your needs.
+We've already built-in quest types such as discovery, gather, kill, talk, timed and more.
+You can of course also extend the system to your needs.

 #### Achievements
 Go beyond just quests and setup achievements and achievement conditions for your players to meet.